- After a quick rise over $6,900 Friday, bitcoin's technical charts are calling a continued rally.

 The daily MACD histogram continues to produce higher lows below the zero line, indicating dropping bearish momentum.
 Meanwhile, the five- and 10-day averages are teasing a bullish crossover.

-relative strength index has violated the descending trendline in favor of the
+The relative strength index has violated the descending trendline in favor of the bulls.

 All in all, the daily chart indicators are calling for further gains.
 However, the cryptocurrency is not out of the woods yet, eToro's Simon Peters told CoinDesk, while adding that bitcoin needs to print more prominent higher highs and higher lows to give us more confidence.